jacobian/djangobook.com/chapter09.rst

 RequestContext and Context Processors
 =====================================

 When rendering a template, you need a context.
-Usually this is an instance of ``django.template.Context``, but Django also comes with a special subclass, ``django.template.RequestContext``, that acts slightly differently.
+This can be an instance of ``django.template.Context``, but Django also comes with a subclass, ``django.template.RequestContext``, that acts slightly differently.
 ``RequestContext`` adds a bunch of variables to your template context by default -- things like the ``HttpRequest`` object or information about the currently logged-in user.
+The ``render()`` shortcut creates a ``RequestContext`` unless it is passed a different context instance explicitly.

 Use ``RequestContext`` when you don't want to have to specify the same set of variables in a series of templates.
 For example, consider these two views::